Sponsoring Unit: Honors Program, Undergraduate Academic Affairs

 Housing in Rome

 Students will be housed in apartments near the Rome Center.
+In Paris or Amsterdam, students will be housed in either hostels within the city center or shared apartments.

 All participants must have a passport that is valid for not only for the duration of the program, but for 6 months after the program ends.
 It may take as long as six weeks to obtain or renew a passport.